m00nl1ghtP00l/gpucloud-docs/docs/enduser/workspace.md

   - End User
   - Self Service Portal
   - Workspace
+  - RBAC
 ---

 End users can use workspaces to **group and organize** resources they create.
 For example, a data scientist may wish to create two workspaces called "dev" and "qa".
 They can then create compute resources etc in these workspaces.
 Workspaces are also a way to achieve **multi tenancy** and **isolation** in collaborative environments allowing users to invite collaborators to specific workspaces.
-In the example below, you can see that the data scientist "John" has invited "Sally" to collaborate with him only in the "dev" workspace.
-Although Sally can access all resources inside the Dev workspace, she cannot view/access any resources inside the "qa" workspace.

 In summary, workspaces help end users achieve the following:

 - Group and Organize Resources
 - Collaboration with Isolation and Multi Tenancy for End User Resources